Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 - E.g, they are all on a single laptop that gets infected with malware , the multi-sig offers no additional security benefit over a standard single-signature wallet.

 ### Effective distribution strategies include:

+- Different Devices: Use a combination of hardware wallets (like Ledger or Trezor), browser extension wallets on different machines, and mobile wallets.

+- Geographical Separation: If feasible, store devices holding signer keys in different physical locations.